MARTIMM/gnome-gtk3/docs/content-docs/reference/Gtk3/Widget.md

 The *map* signal is emitted when *widget* is going to be mapped, that is when the widget is visible (which is controlled with `gtk_widget_set_visible()`) and all its parents up to the toplevel widget are also visible.
 Once the map has occurred, *map-event* will be emitted.

-The *map* signal can be used to determine whether a widget will be drawn, for instance it can resume an animation that was stopped during the emission of *unmap*.
+The *map* signal can be used to determine whether a widget will be drawn, for instance it can resume an animation that was stopped during the emisInt :$_handler_id, Gnome::GObject::Object :_widget(

     method handler (
       Gnome::GObject::Object :widget($widget),